LLMs and Chat

 Section titled “The Chat UI”The Chat UI has multiple different implementations, and the one that is used for your project will be determined by your build configuration.

 If you build with asynchronous functionality enabled and htmx then it will use a websocket-based Chat UI.
 This Chat UI supports streaming responses for OpenAI models, and is the recommended option.
+It is also currently the only option that supports the chat widget that can be embedded on any page.

 If you build without asynchronous functionality enabled, the chat UI will instead use Celery and polling.
 The React version of the chat UI also uses Celery and polling.
 This means that Celery must be running to get responses from the LLM.